Nepherhotep/django-orm-sugar/README.md

 ## Extending

-You can register your custom helpers.
-Let's say you need to create in_exc_range() helper, which will perform exclusive range filtering.
+It's possible to register custom helpers.
+Let's say it's required to create **in_exc_range()** helper, which will perform exclusive range filtering.

 ```python